lilianaba/jewellery-e-commerce/Readme.md

 ## Testing

-> APIs were tested using Insomnia: https://insomnia.rest/
+> APIs were malually tested

 > Application is tested by manual test scripts through the Chrome browser.